Last Updated on June 7, 2023

 Diseases:

 Like all other animals, parrots also face severe diseases, which is also a main threat for parrots population.
 Parrots’ most common conditions are Psittacosis, Aspergillosis, Polyomavirus Feather plucking, Proventricular dilatation disease (PDD), and Beak and Feather disease.
-These condition can
+This condition can

 Predation: